Past Perfect Tense in English Grammar

 To Note

-Some of the signal words for the past perfect are the same as those for the present perfect.
-The difference is that the signal words for the past perfect refer to the past and not to the present.
+Some of the signal words for the past perfect simple are the same as those for the present perfect simple.

-To conjugate the past perfect tense in English, we follow the rule: had + past participle.
-The table below shows the conjugation of positive, negative and interrogative sentences in the English past perfect tense.
+The table below shows the conjugation of affirmative, negative and interrogative sentences in the English past perfect tense.

 all forms are the same